Skip to content

 Enabling semantic validation#

-Enabling semantic validation requires adding a schema registry and at least one produce or fetch policy to your Bufstream configuration.
+Enabling semantic validation requires adding a schema registry and updating topic or broker-level configuration.

 Add a schema registry#

-To allow Bufstream to look up schemas using these IDs, add your Buf Schema Registry instance (or any other Confluent API-compatible schema registry) to its data enforcement configuration:
+To allow Bufstream to look up schemas using these IDs, add your Buf Schema Registry instance (or any other Confluent API-compatible schema registry) to its configuration:

 confluent: